 Review your site on every mobile device, operating system, and browser you can get your hands on.
 If you find something that doesn’t look or perform the way you expect, get it fixed.
 Anything that frustrates you will also frustrate your viewers—and unhappy viewers are unlikely to do business with you or recommend your business to others.

-4. Use Analytics and Feedback to Keep Improving
+4. Keep Improving

 As more users begin to interact with your mobile site, it’s important to monitor their activity and behavior so that you can continue to optimize your content.
 The needs of potential customers may change over time—and your site should change with them.